 New Data Source Page (Report Manager)

 Use the New Data Source page to create a shared data source item.
 A shared data source defines a connection to an external data source.
-With a shared data source, you can create and maintain the settings for the data source connection separately from the reports that use the data source.
+With a shared data source, you can create and maintain the settings for the data source connection separately from the reports, models, and data-driven subscriptions that use the data source.

-Type a name for the shared data source, which is used to identify the item within the report server namespace.
+Type a name for the shared data source, which is used to identify the item within the report server folder hierarchy.

 Provide information about the shared data source.
 This description appears on the Contents page.

 Select this option to hide the shared data source from users who are using list view mode in Report Manager.
 List view mode is the default view format when browsing the report server folder hierarchy.
 In list view, item names and descriptions flow across the page.
 The alternate format is details view.
 Details view omits descriptions, but includes other information about the item.
 Although you can hide an item in list view, you cannot hide an item in details view.
 If you want to restrict access to an item, you must create a role assignment